haikyuu/abdellah-blog-11ty/src/posts/using-a-webview-in-react-native-and-communicating-between-the-two.md

 Whatever is your usecase, you want the best User Experience.
 So let's dive in and see how we can communicate back and forth between native and a Webview.

-# Display a loading spinner while the web page is loadingFirst, let's take a look at the official guide for [communicating between js and native](https://github.com/react-native-community/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native).
+First, let's take a look at the official guide for [communicating between js and native](https://github.com/react-native-community/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native).
+I sum it up below.

 tl;dr, There are three ways:

-- React Native -> Web: The `injectedJavaScript` prop:
+1. React Native -> Web: The `injectedJavaScript` prop:
-  - `injectedJavaScript`: This is a script that runs **immediately after the web page loads** for the first time.
+  1.1. `injectedJavaScript`: This is a script that runs **immediately after the web page loads** for the first time.
-  - `injectedJavaScriptBeforeContentLoaded`: This is a script that runs **before the web page loads** for the first time.
+  1.2. `injectedJavaScriptBeforeContentLoaded`: This is a script that runs **before the web page loads** for the first time.
 The downside of these methods is that they run **only once**
-- React Native -> Web: The `injectJavaScript` method enables you to run some JavaScript in the webpage whenever you want.
+2. React Native -> Web: The `injectJavaScript` method enables you to run some JavaScript in the webpage whenever you want.
-- Web -> React Native: The `postMessage` method and `onMessage` prop
+3. Web -> React Native: The `postMessage` method and `onMessage` prop By setting the `onMessage` prop on the webview, `window.ReactNative.postMessage` method will be injected onto the webview and can be used to send messages 📨 to the native side.

-  - By setting the `onMessage` prop on the webview, `window.ReactNative.postMessage` method will be injected onto the webview and can be used to send messages 📨 to the native side.
+Not yet clear? let's see that in a table

 ﻿
 # Display a loading spinner while the web page is loading